-BioTrek is currently offering the following virtual workshops for students (in addition to in-person workshops at the Biotech Center):
+BioTrek is currently offering the following two virtual workshops for students (in addition to in-person workshops at the Biotech Center):

 - Hands-on “Kitchen Science Savvy” presentations where we coach kids through hands-on experiments they can do online with us in their kitchen using materials they provide

 - “Doing DNA: The Code of Life” presentations where we coach kids through hands-on experiments using materials we send to the teachers.

 To request a BioTrek Field Trip, fill out one or the forms above, email Liz Jesse or call (608) 265-4457 or (608) 265-2019.

 BioTrek welcomes you and your field-trip group to our outreach lab on the University of Wisconsin-Madison Campus.
 The address of our outreach lab is Room 1340 Genetics/Biotech Center, 425 Henry Mall, Madison, WI 53706.